 Then, provide students with a framework.

 With “for” and “since,” it’s easy to see what they need to do first.
 Tell them to read the cards and decide what they all have in common.
 You may want to provide a further hint and tell them to decide what all the VERBS have in common.

 Once they have determined that the sentences are all in present perfect (or that they all use have/has and verb three), ask them to divide them into two groups.
 Now, they might divide them into statements and questions or use some other method to decide what makes up the groups.
 That’s fine; congratulate them on having found a way to divide them and then challenge them to find another way.

 After they have divided the cards into a for pile and a since pile, they are ready for the next part.
 Ask them why some sentences have for and some have since.
 You can go a little further and ask them to look for patterns, or you can even ask about patterns in the time expressions.
 I’ve found it’s best to give as little information as possible and then dribble in bits more as necessary.

 Especially for the first few investigations, I often give them guideposts with my facial expressions and my sounds of “a-haaaa” or “eeeehhhh” or even use “You’re getting warmer” to motivate them and steer them along.

-Students articulate the rule that you never told them.
+Finally, students will articulate the rule that you never told them!

 But I don’t have time for all this!
 Yeah, I hear you.
 It’s not something you can do every day or for every grammar concept.
 Only you can determine how often an activity like this is feasible for your teaching situation.
 Just remember that the more often you can do it, the faster they will become at completing it.
 Plus, once they know how to do this type of activity, it’s JUST THE THING to do when you know you are going to be observed.

-Head on over to my TpT store to grab my free For/Since in Present Perfect Linguistic Investigation resource.
+I made two linguistic investigations that you can have for free.
+First, head on over to my TpT store to grab For/Since in Present Perfect Linguistic Investigation.